-WHAT CAN A CHILD LEARN FROM A B sCenes?

-The objectives behind these learning games are:
+WHAT CAN A CHILD LEARN FROM A B sCenes: Level II?
+In Level II, we build upon the skills learned by the child in Level I. The objectives behind the Level I games were:

 - To familiarize the child with the letters of the alphabet. - To provide a way for the child to distinguish between different letters. - To teach the symbolic relationship between letters, words and objects. - To reinforce the concept that words are composed of a series of letters.